KleistLab/GInPipe/README.md

   reported_cases: []
   ```

-Before the minimal true incidence is calculated the phi estimates and reported cases can be smoothed to prevent the normalisation by an outlier.
+Before the minimum true incidence is calculated the phi estimates and reported cases can be smoothed to prevent the normalisation by an outlier.
 The smoothing bandwith is set with

 ```
 smoothing_bandwidth_mi: 7